 Each of these can have its ‘Tracking sensitivity’ (which determines how tenaciously the camera attempts to stick with the initially chosen target or whether it will re-focus on nearer subjects if they cross in front of the target) and ‘Acceleration/Deceleration tracking’ settings adjusted, as well as their AF point auto selection settings (how readily the camera should move off the selected AF point).

-Westfall admits that the complexity of the older systems may have prevented people from getting the most out of their cameras: People appreciated the notion of a high-spec autofocus system, but they wished there was a simpler method to get the most out of it.
+Westfall admits that the complexity of the older systems may have prevented people from getting the most out of their cameras: People appreciated the notion of a high-spec autofocus system, but they wished there was a more straightforward method to get the most out of it.
 This was a frequent reaction to the Canon 1D III and 1D IV cameras.

 Figuring out what the sensor is telling us